 While there are more lucrative areas of law, Trevor chose to specialise in family law because he enjoys the meaningful interaction with people and believes it offers great professional satisfaction that only comes when helping others.

-The most enjoyable aspect of family law according to Trevor is not a trial or a long, drawn-out torrid set of litigation, but reaching a solution with which a person is content so they can move on with their lives and make future plans.
-Trevor admires people who make changes for the better, improve or create things, recognising that it takes courage to make a change and determination to make improvements.
+Trevor comments that the most enjoyable aspects of family law are not a trial or a long, drawn-out torrid set of litigation, but reaching a solution with which a person is content so they can move on with their lives and make future plans.
+He admires people who make changes for the better, improve or create things, recognising that it takes courage to make a change and determination to make improvements.

 He takes great satisfaction in mentoring the O’Sullivan Davies team, proud to play a role to encourage growth and aid career development.
 Excellence starts with leadership and Trevor, one of the best family lawyers in Western Australia, is serious about maintaining exceptional standards, which is intrinsically woven into the culture at O’Sullivan Davies.